-SAML | Active Directory® · Cloudflare for Teams documentation
+SAML | Active Directory®

 Set-ADFSRelyingPartyTrust -TargetName "Name of RPT Display Name" -SamlResponseSignature "MessageAndAssertion"

-Configure Cloudflare for Teams
+Configure Cloudflare Zero Trust

-To enable Cloudflare for Teams to accept the claims and assertions sent from ADFS, follow these steps:
+To enable Cloudflare Zero Trust to accept the claims and assertions sent from ADFS, follow these steps:

 Under Login methods, click Add new.